Effective Use of Time

 In the last issue we looked at preparing to write a report.
 If you have been following all the tips in that issue, you are now ready to write your report!
 To write well, use plain English and adopt the ABC's of writing: be accurate, be brief and be clear.
 There is no point investing time and effort in your report only to have your readers lay it aside or ignore it because they find it full of jargon, difficult to read or badly laid out.
 So here are top ten tips for writing a report:

 The phone is constantly engaged.
 The taxi ignores you.
 Your train is late.
 Why do minor hassles like these have the potential to make us uptight?
 Maybe it's because we're tightly wound already and can't find the pressure relief valve.
 We all live and work in a pressured world - pressure over money, commuting, technology, looking good, eating well.
+Balancing the pressures of home life and work life are vital if we are to get optimum amounts of the adrenaline buzz to stay healthy and enjoy the whole life!
+So here are the top ten tips for when the going gets tough:

 Legal Secretaries help with the smooth running of law firms and can work in barristers’ chambers, local authorities, law courts and with the police.
 They hold a wealth of professional skills and overall they must be excellent secretaries with an understanding of law and legal procedures, computer literate, have good communication and organisational skills, an eye for detail and professional acumen.
+The work can be challenging and demanding so being calm and confident is essential.

 DNA Proves a Hanged Man Was Innocent